niccolobreda/apt-builder/readme.md

 ```

 The command must be lounched on the root of you Capacitor app and assumes a folder /dockerfiles.
 Then run it providing the path to a shell script containing the Capacitor commands to build the app.
+You can find 3 examples in the root of this repository.

 ```bash
 docker run --env CMD_SCRIPT=<path-to-your-build-script> <image-name>